Child Welfare Data Dashboard

 The Child Welfare Data Dashboard is intended to provide information to the public as well as county and tribal decision-makers on nine state measures and seven federal measures used to monitor the status of children served by Minnesota’s child welfare system.
 This webpage works best when viewed using the Google Chrome web browser.
 The measures are separated into two distinct dashboards: One for state measures and another for federal measures.
 Although the dashboards use different measures and performance standards, they were designed to present information in parallel ways.

 The current version of the Child Welfare Data Dashboard was published in the fall of 2016, and is hosted on Tableau Public©.
 A Microsoft Excel © version of the dashboard data is available (see federal data and state data).
 Each tab of the dashboard is described in detail, below.
-There is also a supplemental document with explains further details about these recent changes available.
+See this supplemental document which contains details about each performance measure and information on changes to the dashboard.

 Tab 1: Statewide performance data